r-hall/nQueens/README.md

 ## Optimizations ##

 	1. Only columns on the left half of the board are explored for the first row, including the middle column if n is odd.
-If a solution is found in a column other than the middle column, the solution count is incremented by two rather than one to account for its mirrored pair on the right half of the board
+If a solution is found where a queen was placed in the first row in a column other than the middle column, the solution count is incremented by two rather than one to account for its mirrored pair on the right half of the board

 	2. An inner recursive function proceeds row by row so that no two squares in the same row may be attempted